opengear/oglhslack/README.md

 @mybot list nodes
 ```

-For listing tags belonging to a node with id *my-node-id*:
+For listing tags belonging to a node with id *my-node-name*:

 ```
-@mybot list tags from node my-node-id
+@mybot list tags from node my-node-name
 ```

 For listing smartgroups: